Source: Jeff Parker, Florida Today

 The loss of revenue has caused major contractions — staff cuts, consolidations and less frequent publishing — leading to the worry that we have less information about the world around us.
 National issues will always be covered, but not necessarily the unsexy local issues that, when added up drip by drip, have a tremendous impact.

-The question is how much quality information are we actually being deprived of?
-Anyone familiar with the contemporary US knows we are a society saturated with more information and Media than we can sort through without assistance.
-The fall of professional journalism has coincided with something like a revolution in self-publishing, allowing instant and essentially free dissemination, whether from citizen journalists offering reporting, influential figures posting updates or simply passersby uploading images and video of events as they occur.
+How much information are we actually being deprived of?
+The contemporary United States is a society saturated with more text and Media than we can sort through without the assistance of aggregators and compilers.
+The fall of professional journalism has coincided with a revolution in self-publishing, whether from citizen journalists filing reports, influential figures disseminating comments or regular people sharing their miscellaneous images, videos and thoughts.

 Why We Worry / Raleigh-Durham Bureau